-My book-length dissertation proposes a new theory of how local governments affect ethnic conflicts, focusing on China's Xinjiang region as a case in point.
+My first book project develops a new theory of how local governments affect ethnic conflict, focusing on China's Xinjiang region as a case in point.

-My research is published or forthcoming in Energy Policy, International Studies Quarterly, Journal of East Asian Studies, Security Studies, and The China Review.
+My work has appeared in Energy Policy, Environmental Politics, International Studies Quarterly, Journal of Comparative Economics, Journal of East Asian Studies, Security Studies, and The China Review.